 SAN sets a standard on farms that coexist with the natural forest that serves as its cover, wherein a coffee farm, for instance, has to maintain 40% of canopy coverage that consists of at least two strata.
 On these strata, at least 12 species of trees should be cultivated per hectare of farming land.

 Aside from this, farmers are prohibited to alter the natural waterways.
 Although SAN allows the use of pesticides, it is only applicable for use if there’s natural vegetation that serves as buffer zones between the crops and the areas where humans dwell.

-The Rainforest Alliance doesn’t regulate the cost of the audit services.
-The audit cost depends on the certification body that farmers chose to assess their farm.
+The Rainforest Alliance doesn’t regulate the cost of audit services.
+The audit cost depends on the certification body that farmers chose to assess their farms.
 The fee depends on the farm size, farm location, and organization size.
 Oftentimes, smallholder farmers seek certification as a group to reduce audit expenses.

 Other than the audit service fee, the farmers are also responsible for covering all the associated expenditures to meet the Sustainable Agriculture Standard.

 Generally speaking, it’s worth spending more money on Rainforest Alliance Certified coffee.
 You know your money is going to improve the eco-welfare of the environments in which the beans were grown and processed.
 To me, this is worth the extra cents compared to more industrial generic coffee.

 The coffee’s delightful taste comes from the fact that Rainforest Alliance coffee is harvested from coffee plants cultivated in healthy soil.
 A healthy soil by definition of Rainforest Alliance is a soil that has a diversified ecosystem.
 Meaning, the soil was not exploited for farming use but also became a habitat for animals.
 Such diversity allows the restoration of the soil to its natural condition.